 What’s the deal?
 Quite simply the best rooftop bar in Paris.

-What to drink: The cocktail of the day.
+What should I drink?
+The cocktail of the day.

 This enormously popular bar in Ménilmontant has a huge rooftop with a 360-degree view of the capital.
 It’s a vast space surrounding a handsome bar, with comfortable sofas strewn with cushions, colourful plants and scented herbs planted in pots around the seats or hung from railings.
 Watching the sun set over the Sacré-Coeur, glass in hand, under garlands of coloured lights, really is something special.